Defining “radicalism” to better combat it

 Thus, the case law of the European Court of Human Rights (ECHR), which is primarily based onArticle 11 of the European Convention on Human Rights, has also provided a framework for balancing pluralistic expression with the preservation of democratic values and institutions.

-The general principle is the right to democratic expression, meaning that while political groups must be able to propose constitutional amendments, such demands cannot be advanced through violence and cannot target fundamental democratic principles.
+The general principle is the right to democratic expression; that is, while political groups must be able to propose constitutional amendments, such demands cannot be advanced through violence and cannot target fundamental democratic principles.

-Vegan activists protest against a convoy transporting pigs to the slaughterhouse, 2016.
+Vegan activists protest a convoy transporting pigs to the slaughterhouse, 2016.

 Vladimir Morozov/akxmedia/Flickr, CC BY-SA

-This definition differs significantly from that found in French law, since, for example, the dissolution of movements seeking to undermine the current territorial integrity of a state is considered by the Court to be a violation of Article 11, unless the claim is expressed through violent means.
+This definition differs significantly from that in French law, since, for example, the dissolution of movements seeking to undermine the current territorial integrity of a country is considered by the Court to be a violation of Article 11, unless the claim is expressed through violent means.

-These legal provisions apply to established movements—Article 11 addresses the issue of freedom of association, with the ECHR having decided to include political organizations within this framework.
+These legal provisions apply to established movements—Article 11 addresses the issue of freedom of association, and the ECHR has decided to include political organizations within this framework.

 The ECHR also recognizes the right of States to combat violent demonstrations or those inciting hatred instigated by “civil society organizations” that do not fall under the category of political parties.

-The film *Fight Club* (David Fincher, 1999) is a particularly good illustration of radicalism as a political goal.
+The film *Fight Club* (David Fincher, 1999) illustrates radicalism as a political end particularly well.

 Wallalphacoders.com